-At the center of the Philippines beats the heart of its biodiversity and natural beauty—Visayas—where the most exclusive resorts have made their home on Crusoe-style smudges of sand and lush jungle.
+At the center of Philippines luxury travel beats the heart of its biodiversity and natural beauty—Visayas—where the most exclusive resorts have made their home on Crusoe-style smudges of sand and lush jungle.
 This middle ground is top of the list for idyllic island luxury and astounding diving and snorkeling in crystalline waters.
 The region plays host to plenty of action too, with overwater adventures like kayaking and kiteboarding balancing the thrill of canyoning and rock climbing amidst pristine swaths of forest.
-To the west of Visayas’ island wonders is Palawan, with its narrow 280–mile long main island and clusters of coastal atolls, including El Nido and Busuanga—both are renowned for their coral habitats and wrecks of Japanese naval vessels from World War II.
+To the west of Visayas’ island wonders is Palawan, with its narrow 280–mile long main island and clusters of coastal atolls, including El Nido and Busuanga.
+Both are renowned for their coral habitats and wrecks of Japanese naval vessels from World War II.

 To the north, main island Luzon is home to megacity Manila.
 The streets pulse with the activity of the Western world, blinking neon and brake lights mirrored by countless shimmering skyscrapers.
 Beneath this busy surface, a thriving arts and cultural scene is coming into its own with indie music and innovations from gallery installations, all the while keeping one foot ever in an eclectic Asian and colonial past.
 Respite from the modernity of Manila can be found in the northern regions of Luzon.
 See the UNESCO-designated Banaue Rice Terraces and the mountain town of Sagada, famous for its macabre hanging coffins and outstanding caving adventures.

 Philippines Luxury Travel with Ker & Downey